 Some of the newer budget airlines do not provide soft drinks, coffee, tea, or even water to their passengers.
 So it is even more important than ever to bring your own water on board.

 I never leave home without my Bobble water bottle.
-I personally like the 18.5-ounce size because it is not too heavy to carry when it is full.
-I make sure to really hydrate at the gate before I board my plane.
+I make sure to hydrate at the gate before I board my plane.

 And then have a full Bobble full of water for the trip.
 Because the Bobble has a replaceable charcoal filter like this, I can carefully refill it in the plane lavatory and have fresh clean water to drink.